8th Light Horse Regiment (Australia): Sinai and Palestine Campaign

 On their arrival back in Egypt, the 3rd Light Horse Brigade was assigned to the newly raised ANZAC Mounted Division, and at first given responsibility for the defence of the Suez Canal.
 Following their minor role in The Jifjafa Raid, the regiment did not take part in any of the early battles in the Sinai, but were instead used to patrol the large open area of the region, until the British advance into Palestine.
 In December 1916, they took part in the Battle of Maghdaba.
 The regiment and brigade were then transferred to the Imperial Mounted Division, later renamed the Australian Mounted Division.
 Their next battles were the unsuccessful First and Second Battles of Gaza, then the successful Battle of Beersheba in October 1917.

 With the Ottoman Empire forces in retreat, the regiment was part of the pursuit into Palestine, resulting in the capture of Jerusalem in 1917, and raid across the River Jordan in 1918, at Amman and Es Salt.
-The regiment then took part in the capture of Tiberius and Sa'sa' in September, and entered Damascus on 1 October.
+The regiment then took part in the capture of Tiberias and Sa'sa' in September, and entered Damascus on 1 October.

 The war in the Middle East ended shortly afterwards when the armistice of Mudros was signed in October 1918.
 Afterwards, the regiment returned to Egypt to assist in putting down a revolt, before sailing for Australia in July 1919.
 The war cost the regiment almost 200 per cent casualties, 302 killed and 675 wounded.